What Is a Refugee?

 - The Universal Declaration of Human Rights – full text version: http://www.un.org/en/documents/udhr/ abbreviated version: University of Minnesota Peace Resource Center, http://hrlibrary.umn.edu/edumat/hreduseries/hereandnow/Part-5/8_udhr-abbr.htm

-1.What does the title imply?What traits on the LEGO characters would indicate he or she is a refugee?
+1.What does the title imply?What traits on the LEGO characters would indicate they are a refugee?

 2.Are there any differences among the various LEGO characters?
 If so, what are they?